 Frustrating to say least, chews up batteries something horrendous.
 Lucky to get 40 tests on new battery.
 No wonder it was free on promotion they can have it back.
 Not worth the hassle.

-Purchased at Chemist Warehouse.
+Purchased in November 2018 at Chemist Warehouse.

 Same finger, different results each time